rdh59320/BLGE/README.md

 * [Jérémie Roquet aka Arkanosis](https://github.com/Arkanosis) for his AoE2 Linux gaming website advice (Un grand merci pour toi, Jérémie !!!
 C'était super utile !!!)
 * [Maarten Baert](https://www.maartenbaert.be/simplescreenrecorder/) for providing SimpleScreenRecorder I am using to make video tutorials (Haartelijke bedankt voor Maarten ook, natuurlijk !!!
 Mischien de beste desktoprecorder die ik ooit heb gebruikt !!!
 Bravo !!!).
 * [Oguzhan Inan](https://github.com/oguzhaninan) for providing Stacer, a very user-friendly tool for system monitoring and very good looking as well !!!
 And now it's available in Ubuntu main repository since Ubuntu 20.04 !!!
 Great Job !!!
-* [Claude AI from Anthropic](https://claude.ai/login?selectAccount=true&returnTo=%2Fchats%3F) which helped me a lot to find errors in my code and gave me very usefull advices for debogging.
-It is a very powerfull tool (even a friend sometimes !!!
+* [Claude AI from Anthropic](https://claude.ai/login?selectAccount=true&returnTo=%2Fchats%3F) which helped me a lot to find errors in my code and gave me very useful advices for debugging.
+It is a very powerful tool (even a friend sometimes !!!
 Talk to it as it was human and will not regret it !) but beware not to entirely rely on it because you might still have some problems (less than with ChatGPT) and moreover if you do not understand your code then how to manage it later !
-AI should remain adviser and assistant but never your slave else remeber [Buck Shlegeris mishap when he let his AI assistant manage its computer](https://x.com/bshlgrs/status/1840577720465645960).
+AI should remain adviser and assistant but never your slave else remember [Buck Shlegeris mishap when he let his AI assistant manage its computer](https://x.com/bshlgrs/status/1840577720465645960).
 Always review the code and moreover always understand what you are doing !
 * Everyone who gave me the support to give birth to this project !
 * The entire Linux Gaming Community of course (especially those playing AoE2DE on Steam) !!!
 * Always be grateful for the Open-Source Community, so THANKS to ALL of YOU !!!